Gerontology

 Interpersonal skills

-Gerontologists should be able to work with people from a variety of different backgrounds and with a variety of abilities.
-They must be culturally sensitive.
+Gerontologists should be able to work with people from a variety of different backgrounds and abilities in culturally appropriate manners.

 Active Listening

-Gerontologists must listen carefully to understand the needs of older adults.
+Gerontologists must listen carefully to understand the needs of older adults with varying levels of communication abilities.

 Problem-solving Skills

-Gerontologists offer practical and effective solutions to many problems faced by older adults.
+Gerontologists offer practical and effective solutions to a range of issues facing older adults and their families.